 This track is dark and emotionally raw.
 Regarded as one of the greatest rappers of all time, Biggie is completely open with how the mounting stress he’s experiencing is making him feel.

 Fact or fiction, it doesn’t really matter in this track.
 It’s a poignant, beautiful track that just makes you think.
 Andre 3000’s verse about a girl called Sasha Thumper is particularly moving.

-Considering most of DMX’s tracks are loud, aggressive and full of yelling — this track came as complete surprise to me when I first heard it.
+Considering most of DMX’s tracks are loud, aggressive and full of yelling this track came as complete surprise to me when I first heard it.
 He’s a rapper that has been surrounded by a sleuth of struggles throughout his life.
-In this track, he sheds some light on the reasons behind it all.
+In this track, he sheds some light as to the reasons behind it all.